11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 So, adjust your expectations to what someone can realistically offer – you’ll be much more likely to appreciate them for who they are and what they do!

-10. Forgive Yourself and Others
+11. Forgive Yourself and Others

 Remember, everyone makes mistakes.
-Rather than dwelling on your mistakes, it’s much more productive to acknowledge that a mistake was made, learn from the mistake, and move forward with life.
-Focus on the progress you’ve made and the life lessons you’ve learned.
-Be proud of your achievements, no matter how big or small.
+Rather than dwelling on your mistakes, it’s much more productive to acknowledge that a mistake was made, learn from it, and move forward with life.

 Forgiving others is equally as important.
 Remember that most people, especially those who care about you, won’t wrong you out of spite.
 Maybe they had a bad day or are going through a difficult time – we frequently aren’t aware of someone else’s circumstances.